ddeville/scripts/README.rst

 Scripts
 -------

 A bunch of scripts I use on every machine I set up.
 When setting up a new machine, do the following steps:

 * If on MacOS, install `iTerm2 <https://www.iterm2.com/downloads.html>`_
-* Clone this repo in the Home directory
+* Clone this repo in the home directory
 * Run the install script, this will install various tools and create symbolic links to the config files

 ::